Florence Cathedral - Hike Up the Duomo and Bell Tower

 The tower is 279 feet high and only 49 feet wide.
 Like the cathedral the tower is covered with white, green and red marble entirely.

-There are no timed tickets for the bell tower like the duomo, so we were able to climb on our schedule.
+There are no timed tickets for the bell tower like the duomo, so you are able to climb on your schedule.
 If you go in the summer months, be sure to go early before it gets too hot.

 There are three levels where you can stop and see the view. (and take a breath!)
 In total the climb is 414 steps.

-It was another beautiful day in Florence as we stopped at another level and looked down at the Piazza del Duomo.
+During our visit it was another beautiful day in Florence as we stopped at another level and looked down at the Piazza del Duomo.
 The building on the right is the Baptistry, another stop on the 4 ticket tour.
-Unfortunately, there was restoration going on in the baptistry, so we did not get any good shots inside.
+Unfortunately, there was restoration going on in the baptistry at this time, so we did not get any good shots inside.

 View from the top.
-Looking straight across to the top of the Duomo we could see where we hiked just the day before.
+Looking straight across to the top of the Duomo, that we’d hiked just the day before.

 We made it!
 Due to the very small walkway around the bell tower, you can see the entire top viewing point is covered with wire.
 It does make it challenging to get good photographs.
-But we were still happy to have the chance to climb both of these magnificent sites.
+But you still will be happy to have the chance to climb both of these magnificent sites.

 We visited Florence 11 years earlier, just for a day.
 This longer stay really helped us get to know the city, the culture and the food so much better.
-I highly recommend a long stay in Florence.
-We will hope to be back someday too!
+We highly recommend a long stay in Florence.
+We hope this inspires your trip to the beautiful city of Florence, Italy!